 During our trip to China over Christmas 2013, I purposely planned a two-day side trip to Hong Kong for New Year’s Eve.
 I wanted to be on the Kowloon side where the celebration takes place.
 I spent months looking at hotels and finally settled on the Hyatt Regency Tsim Sha Tsui for its beautiful Regency Club on the 23rd floor.

 I booked two club rooms using points and paid cash to upgrade one of the room to a suite.
 During the day, we did tourist stuff, enjoyed the delicious food, walked along the Avenue of the Star and soaked up the festivity in town!

 Around 10:30pm on New Year’s Eve, we went to the Regency Club and secured our “prime spot” for the firework — a table by the window.
 The lounge offers a full view of Victoria Harbor and is the perfect place to watch the firework without being in the cold with a huge crowd!
 The firework lasted nearly ten minutes and totally lived up to my expectation.
 Since then, no matter where I am on New Year’s Eve, I couldn’t help but thinking of that night in Hong Kong,.
 It was magical!

 What was the best place you celebrated New Year Eve?

-If you google “the best place to celebrate New Year’s Eve”, you will find many lists including one by Travel and Leisure, Fodor’s Travel, and Food and Wine.
-This year, I booked hotel rooms in San Francisco but ultimately cancelled the plan.
-Instead we are going to stay home, watch the ball drop on Times Square.
+If you google “the best place to celebrate New Year’s Eve”, you will find many lists including one by Travel and Leisure, Fodor’s Travel, Town and Country Magazine, and Food and Wine.
+This year, after spending two weeks in Florida visiting grandparents, including a couple days visiting the crowded and magical DisneyWorld, we finally got home yesterday.
+Everyone just wants to spend a quiet evening at home, watch the ball drop on Times Square and then go to bed.
 But I will keep dreaming, until the day I am in Sydney on New Year’s Eve!